The 4 most effective email templates to follow up on outstanding invoices

 Private entity – Private entity

-Transactions involve an exchange of value.
-Either of the parties could need a valuable good or service, and the other party is willing to provide the goods or services for a beneficial amount of money.
+Transactions involve an exchange of value between more than one party.
+Either of the parties could need a valuable good or service.
+The other party is then willing to provide the goods or services for a beneficial amount of money.
 In these scenarios, there has to be a payee and a payer or payor.
 It is essential to distinguish between the two during a transaction since a mix-up could lead to significant potential losses and unaccountability thereafter.

 Payee refers to the party receiving the token of money or the agreed upon mode of exchange for a good or service that they have offered when an invoice is being cleared.
 The payer or payor is the party making a financial settlement or any other settlement agreed upon after receiving a good or service.
-When drafting an invoice, a mix-up between the two parties could lead to further financial mixups and even losses.
+When drafting an invoice, a mix-up between the two parties could lead to further financial mixups and even losses across financial transactions.

-Payer and payor refer to the same party member, the one making the payment.
+Payer and payor refer to the same party member, the person paying money and the one making the payment.
+The two words have the same meaning.
 They, however, draw a slight difference in their spelling and, more often than not, in the context in which they are applied.
-Payor is often used in legal work documents, while payer is used in other official settings.
+Payor is often used in legal work documents, while payer is used in other official settings, such as healthcare services.

 A payer or payor is the party offering payment for consuming or anticipation of consumption of a good or service.
-Payers are on the receiving end of the valuable goods or services, and in turn, they issue money.
-A payer could be a shopper purchasing goods and services or anything bestowed value upon, someone settling their mortgage bills or a taxpayer paying their tax.
+Payers are on the receiving end of the valuable goods or services, and in turn, they issue money to the payee.
+A payer could be a shopper purchasing goods and services or anything bestowed value upon, someone who pays their mortgage bills or a taxpayer paying their tax.
 From a credit point of view, the debtor is the payer, given that they are required to settle the debt.

 A payee offers a good or service in exchange for receiving a financial or non-financial settlement for it.
 This places the payee on the receiving end of goods and services but on the offering end of services.
-A payee could be the government when fines or taxes are being paid, a construction agency that has delivered material, or a taxi driver who dropped off a client.
-The payee often issues the invoice.
+A payee could be the government when fines, debt, or taxes are being paid, a construction agency that has delivered material, or a taxi driver who dropped off a client.
+The payee often issues the invoice and receives payment.
 From a credit point of view, the creditor is the payee.

-Courts provide rules for fine payment by the offender to the victim of the offence as a means of settlement.
+Courts provide rules for fine payment by the offender to the victim of the offence as a means of settlement paid.
 In this setting, the offender is the payer, while the victim of the crime is the payee.
-In court, either of these parties could represent the state (public entity).
+In court, either of these parties could represent the state (public entity) rather than a person (individual).

 We pay for the goods and services we consume as agreed with the good or service provider.
 The recipient of the goods or service is the payer as they hand out a financial settlement for the goods, while the payee is often the party issuing the invoice or simply offering their services or selling their goods.
 Here, whether services are provided on credit or in cash does not determine the payer and payee.

 Chaser as a brand aims at helping Small, and Medium Enterprises (payees) receive their settlements promptly and improve their cash flow.
-Chaser is focused on reinventing the way payers, and payees view payments.
+Chaser is focused on reinventing the way payers (or payors), and payees view payments.
 Chaser aims to make the payees' chase for payment from the payer comfortable, simple, and quick.
+This can apply to a non-profit too.

 Citizens are obliged to pay taxes to their governments, and the government is obliged to avail services to citizens.
-This facilitates a transaction where the citizen is the payer, and the government is the payee.
-Citizens pay for services, and governments receive payments for services rendered.
+This facilitates a transaction where the citizen is the payer of the bill, and the government is the payee.
+Citizens pay for services via tax returns or salary, and governments receive payments for services rendered.
+This role can be reversed where benefit payments are concerned.
+The social security administration in this exchange is no longer the person that receives the money, that then becomes the citizen.

 A business or firm may acquire goods or services, and they would have to pay for them.
 For instance, an organisation's premises could acquire cleaning services from a cleaning agency.
-As they finalise their transaction, the firm will pay funds to the cleaning agency to settle for the services rendered.
+As they finalise their transaction, the business will pay funds to the cleaning agency to settle for the services rendered.
 This would make the firm the payer, and the cleaning agency would represent the payee.
+This type of payor/payee relationship will almost always involve goods or services and a fund transfer for either.

 In the same context, investors pay financial institutions money for their stocks and get stock shares in return.
-From this aspect, the payer becomes the investor, and the financial institutions become the payee.
+From this aspect, the payer becomes the investor, and the financial institutions become the payee as they are the ones paying interest and returns.
 These scenarios are controlled by who is issuing out the cash and who is receiving it.

 Chaser is out on a mission to ensure the payee within a business structure receives their payment efficiently and comfortably.
 In this way, payees are guaranteed to be settled in the transaction, which stands to improve cash flows and protect brand and client relations.